Email Marketing | December 15, 2021

 It’s easy to set up an automated sequence of emails.
 To get started, you need a list of your subscribers’ email addresses.
 However, using a customer relationship management (CRM) solution will make the job easier for you.
 Most CRM platforms allow you to set up automated email sequences.

 Integrating a CRM can drastically improve the results of drip campaign initiatives.
 Advanced CRM platforms offer tailored solutions considering your specific needs.
+If you’re looking for more options, exploring alternatives to Copper CRM might provide the perfect fit for your business.

 These come loaded with extensive tools to streamline your messaging workflows and improve interactions with clients, which results in a concentrated and individualized strategy.
 After all, each message is aligned with the unique interests and activities of the TA.